Next Home

 Holofernes and The Haircut

 Overview: These storyboards do not translate well to digital devices at small scales.
-Truthfully, they did not even fit in a cramped comicbook format.
+Truthfully, they did not even fit that well in a cramped comicbook format.
 Here they are presented in their raw (original) format without cleaning up.

 My sensibility has always been that of a fine arts artist, and my comic work, like my stand-alone drawings, look at their best full scale hanging on a well-lit gallery wall.